sidprasad/RewriteVerificationSystem/equality_checker/README.txt

-Equality Checker 3
+RWTHREE
 Siddhartha Prasad

 1. Overview
 --------------
-Equality Checker 3 is an equality checking system that, given a set of rewrite rules, checks if two terms are equal in the specified system.
+Rwthree is an equality checking system that, given a set of rewrite rules, checks if two terms are equal in the specified system.
 It also provides a verifiable certificate of the procedure used to determine equality.

-SWI-Prolog are required required to use Equality Checker 3 from the command line, for use in a Prolog Shell, consult the Prolog Use Notes.
+SWI-Prolog are required required to use rwthree from the command line, for use in a Prolog Shell, consult the Prolog Use Notes.

 In the command line, the program can be used as follows: